Electoral district (Canada): Terminology

 In some of Canada's earliest censuses, in fact, some citizens in the Ontario ridings of Bothwell, Cardwell, Monck and Niagara listed their electoral district as their "county" of residence instead of their actual county.

-Although the term "riding" is no longer used officially to indicate an electoral district, it has passed into common usage.
-Soon after Confederation, the urban population grew—and more importantly, most city dwellers gained the franchise after property ownership was no longer required to gain the vote.
-Rural constituencies therefore became geographically larger through the 20th century and generally encompassed one or more counties each, and the word "riding" became used to refer to any electoral division.

-A political party's local organization is generally known as a riding association; the legal term is electoral district association or EDA.
+Although the term "riding" is no longer used officially to indicate an electoral district, it remains the colloquial term most commonly used in English Canada.
+Soon after Confederation, the urban population grew—and more importantly, most city dwellers gained the franchise after property ownership was no longer required to gain the vote, and the term was adopted even for urban constituencies.
+A political party's local organization is generally known as a riding association; the legal term is electoral district association or EDA at the federal level, and constituency association in most provinces.